esp8266/Arduino/doc/faq/readme.md

 **How does the esp8266 Arduino Core feed the watchdog(s)?**
-From the perspective of your Arduino sketch, the basic feeding is implicit: Everytime an iteration of your main loop starts again, i.e. it hits the `loop` statement, (1) takes place and both watchdogs are fed.
+From the perspective of your Arduino sketch, the basic feeding is implicit: Everytime an iteration of your main loop starts again, i.e. it hits the `loop` statement both watchdogs are fed; cf. (1) in the figure above.
 Esp8266 Arduino libraries, especially core libraries like for instance the `ESP8266WiFi` library take care of feeding the watchdogs, too.
 Thus, normally you don't have to feed them explicitly.

 **When and why should I feed the watchdog(s) explicitly?**
 The software watchdog bites exactly every 3.2 seconds, the hardware watchdog every 7–8 seconds.
 If your sketch contains code which could exceed running for 3.2 seconds you must feed the watchdogs.
-I.e. you have to feed them explicitly by calling
+I.e. you have to feed them explicitly by calling (cf. (1) in the figure above):

  - `yield()`
  or